-Unlike other pet birds, the Kiwi does not evince interest in human interaction.
+Unlike pet birds, Kiwis don't evince interest in human interaction.
 This isolated bird shies away from human contact.
-It does not talk or sing.
-Nor does it acquire tricks to entertain anyone.
-Kiwis are also an aggressive species when provoked and extremely territorial.
+They don't talk or sing.
+Nor do they acquire tricks to entertain anyone.
+Kiwis are also aggressive when provoked and extremely territorial.
 They make for dangerous pets on account of their razor sharp claws and when they smell danger, they are likely to bite.

 Another problem is that the Kiwi bird is nocturnal.
 It cannot be active during the daytime.
 Owners will, therefore, not be able to spend a lot of time with them.
-The Kiwi is a territorial bird that protects its area by chasing, kicking and biting intruders.
-The Kiwi also requires reversed lighting in its area of habitation on account of its nighttime habits.
+When these birds protect their territory they will do so by chasing, kicking and biting intruders.

-Although the size of a domestic chicken, they are the smallest existing ratites.
+Although they are the size of a domestic chicken, they are the smallest existing ratites.
 They weigh between 3 to 9 pounds.
-They can lie up to 20 years.
 With coarse, bristle-haired feathers, and a wing that is 2 inches long, this semi-nocturnal and secretive bird has a well developed smelling sense.
-Don't think the Kiwi makes for a peaceful pet.
-When provoked, it can attach its feet, kicking and slashing an enemy or predator.
+When provoked, kiwisattack with their feet, kicking and slashing an enemy or predator.

 Kiwi are rare and found in the forests of New Zealand.
 They are curious birds, though they cannot be trained by humans.
 Another critical factor influencing their survival is their habitat.
-They reside in native and scrub grasslands and live in native forests.
+They reside in native and scrub wetlands and live in native forests.
 They cannot survive in an urban jungle.
-Not so social with humans, these shy birds are extremely possessive about where they reside.

 For more information on the subject, we advise you to take a look at our article: Where do Kiwis live?
 Habitat and distribution.